LuizFelipe2023/Sistema-de-Login-PHP/README.md

-# Sistema-de-Login-PHP
-# Login and Registration Project
+# Login and Registration Project in PHP

 ## Description
 This PHP project demonstrates a simple login and registration system using PDO for interaction with a MySQL database.
 It includes pages for login, registration, password reset, and a welcome page after successful login.